Goserelin Acetate

 How to store Goserelin

 • Keep your Goserelin implant in the package until you take it to the doctor or nurse to give it to you.
-If you take the medication out of the pack you may dislodge the pellet in the syringe.
+If you take the medicine out of the pack you may dislodge the pellet in the syringe.

 • It should be kept in a cool, dry place where the temperature stays below 25°C. Do not store it or any other medicine in the bathroom or near a sink.
 Heat and dampness can destroy some medicines.